 Bernardo Atxaga (Joseba Irazu Garmendia, Asteasu, Guipúzcoa, 1951) belongs to the young group of Basque writers that began publishing in his mother language, Euskera, in the Seventies.
 Graduated in Economics for the Bilbao University, he later studied Philosophy at the University of Barcelona.
 The author of several books, including Bi anai (1985; in English, Two Brothers, 2001), Obabakoak (1988, Euskadi Prize, Spanish National Award for Narrative, finalist for the IMPAC European Literary Award; in English, 1992), Gizona bere bakardadean (1993; in English, The Lone Man^, 1996), Zeru horiek (1995; in English, The Lone Woman, 1999), Soinujolearen semea (2003, Grinzane Cavour Award, Mondello Prize, Times Literary Supplement Translation Prize; in English, The Accordionist's Son, 2007), Zazpi etxe Frantzian (2009, longlisted for the Independent Foreign Fiction Prize; in English, Seven Houses in France, 2011) and Nevadako egunak (2013).
-His books have been translated into thirty-two languages.
+His books have been translated into thirty-four languages.

 His first short story, Ziutateaz was published in 1976 and his first book of poetry Etiopia in 1978.
 Both works received the National Critics Prize for the best works in the Basque language.
 He cultivates most genres: poetry, radio, cinema scriptwriting, theatre, children's books, articles, short stories...
 His national and soon after international recognition arrived with Obabakoak (1988) which, among other prizes, was awarded the National Literature Prize 1989 and that has been translated into more than twenty languages.